-The RCN is the largest professional union for nursing in the UK, with around 400,000 members both in the NHS and the private and independent sectors.
+The RCN is the largest professional union for nursing in the UK, with more than 410,000 members both in the NHS and the private and independent sectors.
 Whether you are a registered nurse, midwife, nursing student, nurse cadet, health care assistant or nursing auxiliary, you can join the RCN.
 As the only union in the UK which is specific to the nursing family, the RCN recognises your needs better than anyone else.
 As a member of the RCN, your views and experiences will help to shape the development of future nursing policy both in the UK and internationally.

 To see how being a member of the RCN can help you, your career and your workplace follow the relevant link below: